 The fourth strategy, CKPTPER, relies on the idea of periodic checkpointing [2, 3].
 Given a linearization of the DAG, consider a failure-free execution.
-If W is the sum of the w_i values over all tasks, CKPTPER checkpoints the task that completes the earliest after time $x \times W/N$ for $x = 1, \ldots, N-1$.
+If W is the sum of the $w_i$ values over all tasks, CKPTPER checkpoints the task that completes the earliest after time $x \times W/N$ for $x = 1, \ldots, N - 1$ .
 While periodic checkpointing is a typical approach for data-parallel computation, it does not account for the structure of the DAG.

 Heuristic names are concatenations of the name of the linearization strategy and of the checkpointing strategy (e.g., RF-CKPTC).
 Combining the three linearization strategies (DF, BF, RF) and the checkpointing strategies, we have a total of 14 heuristics.

-Unfortunately, there are no heuristics from the literature that we could compare to.
+Unfortunately, there are no heuristics in the literature to which we can compare the above heuristics.
 This is because no method to evaluate the expected makespan of a schedule was available before this work, thus precluding the design (and the straightforward evaluation) of reasonable heuristics.

-6 Experimental evaluation
+7 Experimental evaluation

-In this section, we present experimental results that quantify the performance of the heuristics in Section 5.
+In this section, we present experimental results that quantify the performance of the heuristics in Section 6.
 The source-code (implemented in OCaml) and all input and output data are publicly available at [22].

-6.1 Experimental methodology
+7.1 Experimental methodology

-To evaluate our heuristics with representative DAGs, we use the Pegasus Workflow Generator (PWG) [9, 23].
+To evaluate the heuristics with representative DAGs, we use the Pegasus Workflow Generator (PWG) [9, 23].
 PWG uses the information gathered from actual executions of scientific workflows as well as domain-specific knowledge of these workflows to generate representative and realistic synthetic workflows.
-We consider 4 different workflows generated by PWG (information on the corresponding scientific applications is available in [23, 24]):
+We consider four different workflows generated by PWG (information on the corresponding scientific applications is available in [23, 24]):

 - MONTAGE: The NASA/IPAC Montage application stitches together multiple input images to create custom mosaics of the sky.
-The average weight of a MONTAGE task is 10s. - LIGO: LIGO's Inspiral Analysis workflow is used to generate and analyze gravitational waveforms from data collected during the coalescing of compact binary systems.
-The average weight of a LIGO task is 220s. - CYBERSHAKE: The CyberShake workflow is used by the Southern California Earthquake Center to characterize regional earthquake hazards.
-The average weight of a CYBERSHAKE task is 25s. - GENOME: The epigenomics workflow created by the USC Epigenome Center and the Pegasus team automates various operations in genome sequence processing.
-The average weight of a GENOME task depends on the number of tasks and is greater than 1000s.
+The average weight of a MONTAGE task is 10s.
+Structurally, MONTAGE is a three-level graph [25].
+The first level (reprojection of input image) consists of a bipartite directed graph.
+The second level (background rectification) is a bottleneck that consists in a join followed by a fork.
+Then the third level (co addition to form the final mosaic) is simply a join. - LIGO: LIGO's Inspiral Analysis workflow is used to generate and analyze gravitational waveforms from data collected during the coalescing of compact binary systems.
+The average weight of a LIGO task is 220s.